prodrom3/gitpulse/README.md

+# RepoRevamp
-# RepoRevamp - Efficient GitHub Repository Updater
+#### Efficient GitHub Repository Updater

-RepoRevamp is a Python script designed to efficiently update multiple GitHub repositories present in the current directory and its subdirectories.
+`RepoRevamp` is a Python script designed to efficiently update multiple GitHub repositories present in the current directory and its subdirectories.
 It utilizes multi-threading to significantly improve the update process, making it a swift and agile tool for keeping your cloned repositories up-to-date.

 ## Purpose
 Have you ever found yourself with a bunch of cloned GitHub repositories scattered across your local machine?
 Keeping them all up-to-date manually can be time-consuming and tedious.
-That's where RepoRevamp comes to the rescue!
+That's where `RepoRevamp` comes to the rescue!
 It automates the process of updating your repositories with the latest changes from their respective remotes on GitHub.

 ## Installation

 1. Clone this repository to your local machine using the following command: